reactive-python/reactpy/docs/source/about/contributor-guide.rst

 - Prettier_ - a tool for automatically formatting various file types

 The most strict measure of quality enforced on the codebase is 100% test coverage in Python files.
-This means that every line of coded added to IDOM requires a test case that exercises it.
+This means that every line of coded added to ReactPy requires a test case that exercises it.
 This doesn't prevent all bugs, but it should ensure that we catch the most common ones.